-The room included complimentary wifi, entertainment system (which i didn’t use, but it was playing classical music when I arrived) and a Nespresso machine.
+The room included complimentary wifi, an entertainment system (which I didn’t use, but it was playing classical music when I arrived) and a Nespresso machine.

 The window was full length along the bedroom with a spectacular view out into the gardens and the curtains were automatic so you just needed to press a button to raise and lower them.